Meet the viral video comedian who is ready to take on the Biden era

 It’s another wild morning on the internet.

 The sun is still rising on Day 2 of the GameStop fiasco.
 Fresh details are churning at a furious clip.
-And even though the story is still very much breaking, Hollywood carpetbaggers are already shopping around at least six separate projects, all of which will be greenlit in the coming days.
+And even though the story is still very much breaking, Hollywood carpetbaggers are already working on at least six separate projects based on it.

 Kylie Brakeman, however, has not yet decided whether to make a 90-second video about the thing everyone’s talking about.